All Episodes

 It's open line Friday on Thursday, which means that when we go to the phones, the program is all yours.

-Question comment does not have to be specifically of any interest to me, as it does during our usual broadcast.
+Question, comment does not have to be specifically of any interest to me, as it does during our usual broadcast.

 He was an unindicted co-conspirator.

-The only reason I bring this up uh is because anybody could have gone back and found this.
+The only reason I bring this up is because anybody could have gone back and found this.

 Robert Novak did.

-Mertha is held up in the drive-by media as an angel.
+Murthy is held up in the drive-by media as an angel.

-He's a god, a paragon of virtue.
+He's a paragon of virtue.

 He's infallible.